tanushree2000/github-product-analytics/README.md

 Unlike static dataset projects, this system works with real-time data, making the analysis dynamic and closer to real-world product analytics workflows.

+This project simulates how a product analyst would evaluate competing developer platforms using publicly available metrics.

 ---

 ## Problem Statement